CanneDevForce/CanneManagingTools/README.md

 #Project Overview
 Developping an all-in-one, feature-full competition management tool.
 It is developped by enthousisats canne fighters and other all around the world.

+Please goto sub-directories projects README files to see specific documentation.
+You can also check out our [wiki](https://github.com/CanneDevForce/CanneManagingTools/wiki) for some more general infos and API reference (work in progress).

 #Todo
 - ability to register competitors (into a centralized persistent storage)